Wordsworth Avenue and Southey Green Road,

 The Ritz Cinema was built on a prominent site at the junction of Southey Green Road and Wordsworth Avenue, Sheffield, to serve the ever growing Parson Cross housing estate.
 Originally the land was occupied by farm buildings and was known locally as Toad Hole.
 The Ritz Cinema provided Sheffield with another fine large suburban cinema.

 From 17th May 1965, films returned on a part time basis on Mondays, Tuesdays, Wednesdays & Saturday evenings.
 Bingo continued on Sunday, Thursday & Friday evenings.
-The final film was shown on Wednesday 9th November 1966 – Kim Novak & Richard Johnson in “The Amorous Adventures Of Moll Flanders”, and the Ritz Cinema returned to being a full time bingo club, continuing for many years, certainly operating until 2001.
-In 2008, the former Ritz Cinema stands closed and boarded up.
-But it was demolished in early-2013.
+The final film was shown on Wednesday 9th November 1966 - Kim Novak & Richard Johnson in “The Amorous Adventures Of Moll Flanders”, and the Ritz Cinema returned to being a full time Star Bingo Club, continuing for many years under EMI, Coral and finally David’s Place Ritz Bingo Club, which was certainly operating until 2001.
+In 2008, the former Ritz Cinema stood closed and boarded up.
+It was demolished in early-2013.
+The site remains an empty plot in September 2020.